a.k.a SuperSplash, PowerSplash, Liquid Coaster

 The first water coaster opened in 1996 and paved the way for a whole range of water coasters in the following decades.
 Water coasters are characterised by gentle layout with big drops and, not surprisingly, big splashes!
 Some water coasters turn into log flume style trains once they hit the water, with the traditional coaster rails ending leaving the train floating in a trough.
-Other types of water coasters have fixed rails all the way around the coaster.
+Other types of water coasters have fixed rails throughout the circuit.

 E&F MILER INDUSTRIES WATER COASTER